yanxu2021/AnimalApp-boopd/Presentation.md

 ## Project (2 min)
 ### Introduce yourself and your role on the team
 - Hi, my name is Yan, I am currently studying in LEARN Academy /əˈkædəmi/ and working in Team KYAC as project manager.
 - I am certified in project management since 2008.
 I am comfort with a variety /vəˈraɪəti/ of technologies, and willing to learn new things instead stay with same tasks everyday.
-Appreciate a lot for all teammeber gave me the opportunity to get the project done on time and in scope.
+Appreciate a lot for all teammate gave me the opportunity to get the project done on time and in scope.
 Organize and prioritize the tasks.
+Planning is important, and listen to different opinions.
+When there are issues, act quick is very necessary to keep the team energized and move forward.
+Share the knowledge but respect each us.
+Kept the Trello board tracked and checked on time.

 ### Share a notable blocker your team overcame
 - Project blocker: As the project manager, my blocker is more on communication, sth like using space or tab to get indentation/ˌɪndenˈteɪʃn/缩排.
 LOL, just kidding.
 Our project blocker was to get project scope clearly, what is the must-have, what is the stretch challenge, how to think big and act small.